wowgr8/ScrabbleScore.Solution/README.md

 #### MVP Objective

-Receive input from a user identifying moves played by two people in a round of Rock, Paper, Scissors, then identify and display who was the winner of that round.
+Calculate and return a total score for a word by adding the scrabble scores of the letters in that word.

 ### User Interface